mahmoud1yaser/Spotify-Recommendation-System-Notebooks/README.md

     - https://drive.google.com/file/d/1QB1suGX6SiyJpDZ9afpnfoRYJTwPyQMQ/view?usp=sharing

 - You are required to add at minimum two modifications to the feature engineering of this dataset
-    - Feel free to check your personal notebook regarding this task and add any modification which was not done in this example notebook
+    - Feel free to check your notebook regarding this task and add any modification which was not done in this example notebook
     - Feel free to contact your team leader if you want to ask about anything

 - Recommendations